FTariq/Git-and-GitHub-Tutorial/README.md

 Now that a repository has been created, navigate to it and make changes as you see fit.
 Then add all files to be staged, and save changes by committing:
 ```
 git add -A
-git commit -m "commit comment"
+git commit -m "initial comment"
 ```

 ## Pushing to Github
 When you want to add changes to your Github repo, create an entry in your git config that specifies a name for the Github repo, to save using the URL every time.
 We will call this 'origin'.
-This is automatically created if you've cloned your repo.
+This is automatically done if you've cloned your repo.
 ```
 git remote add origin [URL]
 ```